karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 1. **[Ben Nadel](https://www.bennadel.com/blog/complete-blog-entry-list.htm)**

 Ben Nadel is a NY-based programmer, co-founder, and principal engineer at InVision App, Inc, a design and user experience (UX) company.
-His blog — sometimes known as "The Kinky Solutions" blog — documents his programming experimentation.
-The blog has a huge collection of useful and in-depth articles which is a treasure trove for any web developer.
-The nearly 15-year-old blog is an excellent vector for demonstrating Nadel's technical expertise and strong technical programming knowledge.
+His blog — sometimes known as “The Kinky Solutions” blog — documents his programming experimentation.
+The blog has a huge collection of useful and in-depth articles which is a treasure trove for any web developer looking for blogs for programmers.
+The nearly 15-year-old blog is an excellent vector for demonstrating Nadel’s technical expertise and strong technical programming knowledge.
 The blog’s writing quality is excellent, and I found it clean, concise, and thought-provoking.
-Expect several new articles every month, if not more.
+The consistency in which he posts articles (several new articles every month) adds to it being one of the best programming blogs for web developers.

 * Writing Quality - 5
 * Consistency -  5